maryammmdoh/Advanced-Operating-System---GUI-Simulator/README.md

 - **GUI-Based Interaction** for simulating different OS algorithms
 - **Graphical Representation** of memory and disk operations
 - **User Input Fields** to customize simulations

 ---

-## Installation

-### Prerequisites
-Ensure you have Python installed (version 3.7 or later).
-You also need to install Tkinter and Matplotlib if they are not already included.

-### Install Required Libraries
-Run the following command in your terminal:

----

 ## Technologies Used